pantheon-tweaks/pantheon-tweaks/README.md

 # Pantheon Tweaks
-A system settings panel for the Pantheon Desktop and elementary OS **Odin** that lets you easily and safely customise your desktop's appearance.
+A system settings panel for the Pantheon Desktop that lets you easily and safely customise your desktop's appearance.

+Pantheon Tweaks is supported on elementary OS **Odin** and above.
 For users on elementary OS **Juno** or below, please instead use [elementary tweaks](https://github.com/elementary-tweaks/elementary-tweaks).

 ![sample](docs/screenshot.png)